 Can BV Cause Cramping?

-Otherwise, general recommendations for reducing pain apply, such as placing a heating pad on the site of your pain.
+The general recommendation for reducing pain would be placing a heating pad on the site of your pain.
 For cases of cramping, in particular, the heat can help relax your muscles, which can reduce any pain felt.

 Another option is taking an over-the-counter pain reliever, such as ibuprofen, acetaminophen, and naproxen, to help reduce pain.